 Several beaches await in the Volos vicinity.
 Thousands of Greeks flock to the beaches of Anchialos, Alykes, Pigadia, and Agios Dimitrios during the summer months.

-One wonderful thing about travelling to Volos and the Magnesia region of Greece is that the climate here is often cooler and milder than the rest of Greece, even during the height of summer.
+One wonderful thing about travelling to Volos and the Magnesia region of Greece is that the climate here is often milder than in the rest of Greece.
+Even during the height of summer, conditions are cooler.
 This means that summer days spent swimming and exploring are far from unbearable.

 Explore the Nearby Pelion Villages